 It’s just important to remember to keep things away from the edges enough that you can still screw the lid onto the jar, so don’t fill the entire base with glue or rocks.
 When everything is dry turn it upside down and shake it a few times to make sure nothing falls off!

 The next step is filling up your jar with water, almost to the very top and dumping in a bunch of glitter.
 I recommend adding a little more glitter than you think you need, especially if you have greenery because some of it will get stuck in there.

 One thing you can do is add some glycerin, which makes the glitter float down a little slower than it does in plain water.
 (Or several readers have commented that baby oil accomplishes the same thing.
-You can also find snow globe “snow” on ebay at at some craft stores.)
-Glycerin can be found in the baking aisle of craft supply stores in small bottles.
+You can also find snow globe “snow” on eBay at at some craft stores.)
+Glycerin can be found in the baking aisle of craft supply stores in small bottles or on Amazon.
 If you have some already, or find it easily, you can try that out.
 I did a side by side test and found that it didn’t make a huge difference, unless I added quite a bit.
 Probably at least 2-3 teaspoons per cup of water.

 You know the Wilton gel colors we use in everything?
 Well if those get dried out, you can add glycerin to them to restore the consistency.
 You can also add it to homemade soap bubbles to make the bubbles stronger.
 I’ve heard you can also buy it at drug stores, often near the first aid supplies.
 Isn’t it kind of interesting when things can be found in both the cake decorating and first aid aisles??
 Didn’t know that, but I read it on the internet, and if there’s one thing we all should know by now it is that everything on the internet is true.
 The internet is also where I discovered that if you have some benzoic acid laying around, you can make your own snow.
 Crap.
 I’m out of benzoic acid.